ray-project/ray/doc/install-on-ubuntu.md

 # Installation on Ubuntu

 Ray must currently be built from source.
+We have tested Ray on Ubuntu 14.04.

 ## Clone the Ray repository